pcse/pmm-scanner-api/README.md

 http://mind.cnuapps.me/api/v1/context/students/last/smith/eventname/dominion
 ```

-An **events** context returns a set of data with one or more items in a *many events to one students* relationship.
-Output is based on event information, meaning that a request with this context, containing parameters consisting of   a *student major* of *Computer Science* and a *last name* of *Smith* will return all events where students with a last name of *Smith* and a major in *Computer Science* attended.
+An **events** context returns a set of data with one or more items in a *many events to one student* relationship.
+Output is based on event information, meaning that a request with this context, containing parameters consisting of  a *student major* in *Computer Science* and a *last name* of *Smith* will return a list of events where students with a last name of *Smith* and a major in *Computer Science* attended.
 An example of this request is shown below:

 ```
 http://mind.cnuapps.me/api/v1/context/events/last/smith/major/computer
 ```

 A **general** context is a bit different from the previously discussed ones.
-The main difference with a *general* context is that data is returned as a *many to many* relationship between *events* and *students*.
+The main difference with a *general* context is that data is returned in a *many to many* relationship between *events* and *students*.
 A *general* context does not group data sets by unique identifiers (student ID, event ID, etc).
 This means that a data set returned may have several items with the same event information for each student that attended it, or several  items with the same student information for every event that the particular student attended.
 This context returns all of the fields that both an *events* context and a *students* context would return.
 The example below queries for all events attended by every students in the database:

 ```
 http://mind.cnuapps.me/api/v1/context/general
 ```

-By default, the **events** context is assumed, if no context is specified in the *URL*.
+By default, an **events** context is assumed with every request, if no context is specified in a *URL* request.

-**Parameters** All documented parameters are supported in each different *context*.
+**Parameters** All documented parameters are fully supported any *context*.
 Please see this section for detailed description of each URL parameter supported.

 **Please note** that the order in which any key-value pairs are specified does not matter.
 A request such as: